-Why is my Exodus wallet balance different than the blockchain?
+Why is my Bitcoin balance different than the blockchain?

-If you've looked up your bitcoin address on a block explorer, such as blockchain.info, only to find that the balance doesn't quite add up to your Exodus balance, there's a good reason for that.
+If you've looked up your bitcoin address on a block explorer, only to find that the balance doesn't quite add up to your Exodus balance, please don't worry!

-If you'd like to cross-check your Exodus BTC balance on blockchain.info, you will need to export your bitcoin extended public key, also known as your XPub key.
-Your XPub key generates all the public addresses associated with your bitcoin wallet.
+If you'd like to cross-check your Exodus BTC balance on blockchain.info, you will need to export your bitcoin Extended Public Key (xpub).
+Your xpub generates all the public addresses associated with your bitcoin wallet.

-This will export a CSV spreadsheet file into an 'exodus-exports' folder on your computer's Desktop.
+You can find your xpub in the Asset Menu for bitcoin.
+Follow this guide to export a .txt file into an 'exodus-exports' folder on your computer's Desktop.

-You should now see a comprehensive history and balance of your Exodus bitcoin wallet directly on blockchain.com.
+You should now see a comprehensive history and balance of your Exodus bitcoin wallet directly on blockchair.com.

 For a full guide on how to audit your Exodus wallet, please check out this guide.